 Risk governance

-The Board is responsible for defining Housing Australia’s risk appetite, approving the Corporate Plan, and establishing an appropriate risk management framework.
-It relies on Housing Australia’s executive team to manage the implementation and embedding of risk appetite in Housing Australia’s activities and to monitor performance and report as appropriate to the ARC and/or Board.
+The Board is responsible for defining the level of risk Housing Australia is willing to accept as part of delivering on our Australian Government mandate as part of our organisational risk appetite.
+They approve the Corporate Plan and establish the risk management framework.
+Housing Australia’s executive leadership team manage the implementation and embedding of risk appetite in Housing Australia’s activities and monitor performance and report as appropriate to the Audit and Risk Comittee and/or Board.

-The Board engages an independent auditor to review Housing Australia’s risk management approach, including risk assessment and control effectiveness.
-Audit reports are submitted to the Board through the ARC and the ERCC.
+The Board annually engages an independent auditor to review Housing Australia’s risk management approach, including risk assessment and control effectiveness.
+Audit reports are submitted to the Board through the Audit and Risk Committee and the Executive Risk and Compliance Committee.

 Auditors are provided with access to employee and organisational data to support their reviews.